Skip to content

 A study from the University of Texas has shown why personalisation works.
 The data suggested personalisation gives us a sense of being in control.
 And it helps us feel like we’re under less pressure from information overload, because the message has already filtered out other options – sounds good to us.
 So when messages are tailored, the outcome, whether that’s an open rate or an engagement rate, is usually better.
 According to HubSpot, personalised calls to action perform 202% better than plain ones, for example.

-This can be even more important when the topic is complex.
+Graphics, animations and video can help people understand quickly, even when the subject matter is detailed or unfamiliar.
 For example, imagine an organisation needs to share detail around its new pension contributions or bonus scheme.
 It could share some straightforward percentage options.
 Or it could tell the individual how their current contributions – based on their current salary – are affected.
 How’s it done?
 First, you need a spreadsheet upload of data that’s specific to the individuals, and a pre-built animation.
 Next, the tech does all the hard work to personalise and simplify the message.
-Isn’t that a neat way to bring the comms back to individual realities?

-Talking of visuals, consider the cultural power of colour.
-We often do – because the meaning can differ substantially.
-Red for example is a revered, lucky colour in Chinese culture, but might land differently when conveying safety messages in western cultures where red can be associated with fire, and, in the Middle East, danger.
+You should also think carefully about the cultural meaning of visuals.
+Colours, symbols and imagery don’t always carry the same associations in every region.
+Red, for example, is a revered, lucky colour in Chinese culture, but might land differently when conveying safety messages in Western cultures where red can be associated with fire, and danger in the Middle East.
 And while green has become a byword for sustainability, it symbolises pure bad luck for groups as disparate as stage actors and fishing communities.

 Insights and Resources